 Ready to deepen your understanding of the New Testament?
 Imagine seeing the New Testament as more than a collection of books—it’s the story of faith’s origins.
 These 27 works, written in Koine Greek, recount Jesus Christ’s life and His powerful mission to transform hearts.
 The Epistles share real struggles faced by early Christians, while Revelation points toward hope and redemption.
 With BibleProject’s captivating animations, this journey becomes even more enriching.
 Start today and let this timeless message bring purpose to your faith journey.

-Heavenly Father, we come to You seeking guidance as we read 2 Corinthians 1-13.
-Thank You for Your Word, which gives us truth and encouragement.
-Help us understand these chapters as followers of Christ and be grateful for the grace and example You’ve shown us.
-Your life illuminate the message in these scriptures and inspire us to show Your love daily.
-Holy Spirit, guide us through this study, give clarity, and help us apply what we learn.
+Heavenly Father, we seek Your guidance as we read 2 Corinthians 1-13.
+Thank You for Your Word that brings us truth and encouragement.
+Help us understand these chapters as Your followers and appreciate the grace You’ve shown us.
+Your life lights up the message in these scriptures and motivates us to share Your love every day.
+Holy Spirit, guide us in this study, give clarity, and help us apply what we learn.
 In Jesus’ name, we pray, Amen.

 2 Corinthians ~ Chapters 1 to 13